LuisKuchenmueller/Hyperoxia-disproportionally-benefits-the-aerobic-performance-of-large-fish-at-elevated-temperature/README.md

 Please see the manuscript for a description of the experimental protocol and the statistical approach.

-Please see 'README description of files Kuchenmueller 2024' for file descriptions.
+Please see 'README_file_descriptions.txt' for file descriptions.